-- Remote monitoring and management. - Enhancements to our population health management data. - Additional functionality to share care records. - A single maternity solution across our acute hospitals. - Improvements to our cyber security defense. - Plans for an integrated health and care record.
+- Virtual wards - Enhancements to our population health management data. - Additional functionality to share care records. - A single maternity solution across our acute hospitals. - Improvements to our cyber security defence. - Plans for a one stop shop electronic patient record.

 It is vital the right information is available to staff when they are treating you for whatever service you need.
-To ensure this, all our technology is designed to collect, process, display, or store data and provide it in the right context so our workforce have the information when they need it.
+All our technology is there to gather, process, display, or store data and provide it in the right context so staff have the information when they need it.
+The quality of data is also important.

-We are working together with colleagues to improve the data we have and collect and to design systems that get the right information to the right people at the right time.
-Helping you access the information you need, when you need it, we can help you to take proactive steps in managing your health and wellbeing.
-This in turn will allow us to gather more data for further insights to improve things further.
+We are working together with colleagues to improve the data we have and design systems which get the data to the right people at the right time as quickly as possible.
+Helping you access the information you need when you need it will help you to take proactive steps to managing your wellbeing.
+This in turn feeds in more data we can turn into intelligence, insights, and wisdom to improve things further.